syedaunabbas/lillydoo-phonebook-api/readme.md

 ## Test Cases
 - Feature test cases class `ContactsTest.php` will be found in `test/ContactsTest.php`.
-- I covered all the positive and negative test cases of `GET & POST` in this class.
+- I tried to cover all the positive and negative test cases of `GET & POST` in this class.

 # Run Application via Symfony CLI